invana/invana.github.io/collections/_invana-studio/02-installation.md

 ---
-layout: doc-graph-explorer
+layout: guide-detail
 title:  2.
-Installation
-permalink: /docs/:collection/:title:output_ext
+How to install and setup Invana Studio
 ---

 We ship this tool as docker builds, so you can deploy